djspiewak/anti-xml/CONTRIBUTING.rst

 It also makes it possible for someone to fork Anti-XML without worrying about me taking their work without permission.

+If, for whatever reason, you decide after the fact that you *don't* want to assign copyright on your code over to me, let me know within 30 days of the pull request and I'll remove your code from the repository, no questions asked.
+If you discover the mistake after the 30 day window, I'll still try to accomodate you, but I can't make any guarantees given the fact that additional code may have been layered on top of your code by that point.

 If you have any questions about this implicit contributor agreement, please do not hesitate to email me.
 I'm not a lawyer, but I'll try to answer your questions as best I can.
 My hope is that this scheme represents the most painless way to